prattaydey/apcs/90_deque/README.md

 `public boolean isEmpty()` - returns true if Deque is empty, false otherwise <br>
 `public int size()` - returns number of elements in the Deque <br>

-### To-Do List
-- Finalize interface and which versions of add and remove method we want to use.
-- Start implementation, as simple as possible by using pass-thru functionality wherever we can.
-- Update notes.txt w/ Discos and QCCs as we go.
-- Update readme when finished.